-In Operations Research the first work about districting can be traced back to Forrest [12].
-The recent paper by Kalcsics, Nickel, and Schröder [17] is an extensive survey on approaches to TDP that gives an up to date state of the art and unifying approach to the topic.
-For a more extensive review related to sales districting see Zoltners and Sinha [28].
+In Operations Research the first work about districting can be traced back to Forrest [6].
+The recent paper by Kalcsics, Nickel, and Schröder [7] is an extensive survey on approaches to TDP that gives an up to date state of the art and unifying approach to the topic.
+For a more extensive review related to sales districting see Zoltners and Sinha [8].
 Another recent survey on districting models is the one by Duque, Ramos, and Suriñach [9].

-One of the first mathematical programming approaches was proposed by Hess et al. [15].
-The approach they applied was to decompose the location and allocation procedures into two independent phases.
+One of the first mathematical programming approaches was proposed by Hess et al. [10].
+The approach they applied was to decompose the loca-tion and allocation procedures into two independent phases.
 In the location phase the centers of the territories are chosen.
 For that purpose they use a capacitated p-median facility location method.
 Afterwards, on the second allocation phase the basic areas are assigned to these centers.
-Taking in mind the capacity of the locations selected, the objective is to assign each basic areas are satisfied efficiently.
+Taking in mind the capacity of the locations selected, the objective is to assign each basic area to a unique location among the candidates, such that the demands of the basic areas are satisfied efficiently.
 The balancing requirement was modeled as a side constraint.
 Compactness and contiguity were tried to be obtained by minimizing the sum of distances between basic areas and territory centers.
 Due to its combinatorial complexity, the computational implementation of this model was limited.

 In general for solving large scale problems, the allocation phase can be tackled by relaxing the integrality constraints on the assignment variables.
 However, this procedure usually assigns portions of basic areas to more than one territory center which is not desired.
 Hess and Samuels.
-[14] proposed a simple rule, which exclusively assigns the so called split areas to the territory center which "owns" the largest share of the split area.
-Fleischmann and Paraschis [10] report poor results with this heuristic.
+[11] proposed a simple rule, which exclusively assigns the so called split areas to the territory center which "owns" the largest share of the split area.
+Fleischmann and Paraschis [12] report poor results with this heuristic.
 For about 50% of the resulting territories the activity measure of the territories was violated.
-Moreover, Zoltners and Sinha [27] model the allocation problem assigning basic areas to the closest territory center.
+Moreover, Zoltners and Sinha [5] model the allocation problem assigning basic areas to the closest territory center.
 This procedure yields compact and often connected territories, however, usually not well balanced.
 There are other types of methods named as "Divisional".
 The idea of these types of methods is to iteratively partition the region under consideration into smaller and smaller subproblems.
 The iteration stops if a level has been reached where each subproblem can be solved.